My Approach to Helping

 My Role as a Therapist

-I think of my role as a therapist as a maker of safe attuned space.
-Space to look around with curiosity that transforms.
-I guide us in each session to listen between the lines, collaborating with you on a process of reflection (on your feelings, your thoughts, choices and actions) that shifts areas getting in your way into opportunities to experience yourself more connected and more whole.
+My role as a therapist is to create attuned space.
+Space to look around with the kind of curiosity that transforms.
+I will guide us in each session to listen between the lines, collaborating with you on a process of reflection (on your feelings, your thoughts, choices and actions) that shifts areas getting in your way into opportunities to experience yourself more connected and more whole.

 Important Factors for Choosing a Therapist

-Finding the perfect psychotherapist for you, and your process is important to me not only because research shows that one of the most important factors contributing to transformative work is a solid rapport between yourself and your therapist, but also because I believe in everyone getting the care they need.
+Finding the perfect psychotherapist for you, and your process is important to me not only because research shows that one of the most important factors contributing to transformation is a solid rapport between yourself and your therapist, but also because I believe in everyone getting the care they need.

 The best way to feel out the potential for a grounded and comfortable rapport between us is by taking some time to talk about what is bringing you to therapy, what you are looking for in your therapist, and what you're hoping to work on.

 If, after sharing your concerns, challenges, and goals with me, you feel good about our conversation we'll schedule a time to meet ongoingly on a weekly basis.